Bill Benny

 Bill Benny (1918–1963) was a wrestler known as 'Man Mountain', a theatrical promoter and an owner of nightclubs.
 He brought Judy Garland to perform in Manchester and met with Elvis Presley in Hollywood in the attempt to arrange a stage appearance in London.
 As a promoter he worked in partnership with Victor (Vic) Lewis.

+Early career

 Born in Cornwall in 1918, he was based at the Belle Vue, Manchester entertainment complex early in his wrestling career from around 1939.
 Briefly in 1952-3 his wrestling persona was a masked character, The Vampire, though he was mostly known as Man Mountain due to his 20-stone weight (280 lbs, 130 kg), a name he kept after retiring from wrestling.
-He died in Manchester from a heart attack, aged 44 years.
-Press reports alleged he was a gangster or hustler and linked to the Quality Street Gang.

 He was one of the founders of the Wrestlers' Welfare Society, an organisation formed during a strike in the 1950s by some wrestlers against Joint Promotions Limited which they claimed was acting as a cartel.
 The society was to relieve hardship but also acted as an independent employment agency.